eder/dataship/README.md

 # Full-Stack Developer Coding Test
-## Backend API - CSV Product Upload & Listinig
+## Backend API - CSV Product Upload & Listing

 ## Context

-Implement a full-stack web or mobile application that can upload, process, and store into a database the following CSV filem which contains a list of products.
+Implement a full-stack web or mobile application that can upload, process, and store into a database the following CSV file which contains a list of products.
 An example CSV file is located in data.csv in this repo.

 ## Technology Choice
 1. Backend: Ruby on Rails, NestJS, .NET, or Python (choose the one you are being hired for)